vaqMAD/vaqMAD/README.md

 # 👋 Hello World

 I am Damian.
-Just a guy building reliable, performant projects, understand memory, and ultimately craft really awesome software with **Python** and **Go**.
+Just a guy looking to build reliable, performant projects, understand memory, and ultimately craft really awesome software with **Python** and **Go**.

 Arch & Neovim user, and a firm believer in the **glorious** open-source.